cvaisnor/sentry_object_tracker/README.md

 Project Contents:
 - archive: old code
-- process_timing: timing tests for various image processing methods
+- images: images for README.md and PyTorch timing test
+- src: main functions (main_steppers.py)
-- tests: for webcam, servo, motion detection, and FT232H/PCA9685 controllers
+- tests: for webcam, servo, motion detection, and FT232H/PCA9685 controllers, cpu vs gpu speed
-- configs: tuning scripts for motion detection

 TODO:
-- Add functionality for stepper motor gimbal with Arduino
+- Measure the time difference between check_image_match and check_image_match_local
+- Work on a PyTorch version of check_image_match
+- allow speed and steps to be configured by the distance of the object from the center of the frame
+- attach shorting pins to enable smaller steps
 - requirements.txt

 Needed if using FT232H/PCA9685 controller: